raulpenaguiao/project-euler/README.md

 ### Problem 186 - Connectedness of a network

 Features:
-Eeach time a call is made we merge trees by point one root to the other root.
+ - Eeach time a call is made we merge trees by point one root to the other root.
-This data structure allows for a seamless union of sets.
+ - This data structure allows for a seamless union of sets.
-We just have to remember how many elements are below a root at every time.
+ - We just have to remember how many elements are below a root at every time.

 Time:
 838.96 seconts.
 For some reason the code starts to slow down once we pass 1M calls.
 I want to search the reason for this

+---
+### Problem 192 - Best Approximations
+23rd November 2023

+**python**

+Features:
+ - Continued Fractions
+ - Best rational aproximation

+Notes:
+Computes the continued fraction of all the square roots up to 100.000, this is the part that takes time Then generates all the convergents and semiconvergents (with last entry at least half of the same entry of sqrt(n)) There is a theorem that tells us exactly which of the convergents are the ones that we want But I just select all of them, sort and pick the closest one

+Time:
+78910 seconds

+---
+### Problem 194 - Coloured Configurations
+5th December 2023

+**python**

+Features:
+ - Dinamic Programing
+ - Chromatic number of a graph

+Notes:
+Recursive formula with the linear structure of the problem

+Time:
+16.19 ms

+---
+### Problem 195 - 60-degree Triangle Inscribed Circles
+21st November 2023

+**python**

+Features:
+ - Cosine law
+ - Generating formula for triangles with a fixed angle

+Notes:
+Equilateral triangles do not count
+If $a$ is the side opposing to the 60 deg angle, inradius is $\frac{b+c-a}{2 \sqrt{3}}$ Every primitive such triangle has a unique $m, n$ coprime with $a, b, c$ given below, $(m, n) = 1$ and $2n < m$

+Time: 13.9 seconds

+---
+### Problem 196 - Prime Triplets
+20th November 2023

+**C++**

+Features:
+ - Miller Rabin

+Notes:
+Possible memory optimisation by sweeping the grid instead of generating it

+Time: 505.325 seconds

+---
+### Problem 199 - Iterative Circle Packing
+29th November 2023

+**python**

+Features:
+ - Sodii circles
+ - Computational geometry
+ - Degree two polynomial formula

+Notes:
+ - inCircle is a function that given three circles, finds the smallest circle that is externally tangent to all three, if it exists
+ - running this $3^9$ times computes the exact coordinates and radii of each circle
+ - float errors do not avalanche because of the decimal library (prec = 10 is enough, this is a mistery)

+Time:
+1.86s

+---
+### Problem 200 - Prime-proof Squbes
+6th December 2023

+**python**

+Features:
+ - Miller Rabin
+ - Prive sieve
+ - Digits computation

+Notes:
+Fix arbitrary upper bound, $10^12$ works
+Uses Miller Rabin to check primality (helped me find a bug!)
+Uses sieve up to square root (upper bound/8), dont do square root (upper bound)/8.
+Prime-proof and contaning contiguous substring is naive algorithm make sure to generate squbes by using only primes with the right size, created two lists for the effect.
+Break when you are already above cuts 75% of time

+Time:
+0.302422 seconds

 ---
 ### Problem 201 - Subsets with a unique sum

 **pythohn**